-In 2016 at least 280 miles are on separated paved trails with about 50 miles on some city streets and rural roads.
+In 2017 about 280 miles of the 326 total are on separated paved trails with about 50 miles on some city streets and rural roads.
 Our mileage grids help you to plan shorter or longer travels on the OTET between the towns or designated areas.
 The actual total mileage of separated paved trail changes monthly as more and more miles are taken off streets and routed onto new separate paved trails.
 As we utilize more abandoned rail bed we actually shorten the length of the overall length of the OTET.

 Finding Your Way